-The District currently utilizes an electronic document management system known as Docusphere.
-This program electronically stores and organizes data such as paid invoices and copies of issued checks.
+The District currently utilizes an electronic document management system known as issued checks.
 The version of Docusphere being utilized is hosted on a server which is no longer supported by Microsoft, so it was necessary for the District to research and identify a new system.
-The Laserfiche software fully integrates with BS&A and will allow us to maximize the function of the system.
+The system.
 The benefits of Laserfiche include intelligent scanning software with built in optical character recognition (OCR) capabilities, a customizable workflow system to automate manual processes and reduce paper, as well as a web-based interface for access.